-Website Development Costs As the site is developed, the costs for developing any application software on the website are capitalized, but other costs are spent.
-Updates and improvements to the website can be capitalized on, but only if additional features are added.
+When it comes to website development costs, the costs for developing any application software on the website are capitalized, but other costs are expensed.
+Updates and improvements to the website can be capitalized if additional features are added.
 The creation of an entirely new website or the creation of significant new functionality for that website will be included in capital expenditures.
-Typically, the cost incurred for creating, designing, developing and programming a website will be treated as a capital asset.
+Generally, the cost incurred for creating, designing, developing and programming a website will be treated as a capital asset.

 It's also the time when the company can purchase all the hardware needed to support the website.
 These purchases will follow existing capitalization policies, will be included in the balance sheet and amortized.
 In the case of a website, it includes all the cost of web and software development, graphic design and content development.
 All of these costs are capitalized, but operational costs, such as the cost of hosting, ongoing maintenance, and annual domain renewal fees, are expenses incurred.